galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 >  Panoply is available as a Galaxy interactive environment and may not be available on all Galaxy servers.
 >
 > > ### {% icon tip %} Tip: Launch Panoply in Galaxy
-> > Currently Panoply in Galaxy is available on useGalaxy.eu instance, on the "Interactive tools" tool panel section or, as all interactive tools, from the dedicated usGalaxy.eu subdomain: [Live.useGalaxy.eu](https://live.usegalaxy.eu)
+> > Currently Panoply in Galaxy is available on useGalaxy.eu instance, on the "Interactive tools" tool panel section or,
+> > as all interactive tools, from the dedicated useGalaxy.eu subdomain: [Live.useGalaxy.eu](https://live.usegalaxy.eu).
+> > You may have to login again to [Live.usrGalaxy.eu](https://live.usegalaxy.eu) (use the same username and password than on other useGalaxy.eu subdomains)
+> > and switch to the correct history.
 > >
 > > 1.
 Open the Panoply tool {% icon tool %} by clicking [here](https://live.usegalaxy.eu/?tool_id=interactive_tool_panoply){:target="_blank"}
 > > 2.
 Check **ALP1_exp.nc** dataset selected in the netcdf input field